FAQs

 How often are you in touch with the foster family?

-PACT is available to all foster families 24/7, should an emergency or issue arise.
-After the initial foster meeting, PACT is in regular contact with the Foster Family to ensure the foster pet is acclimatizing and everything is running smoothly.
-Unless there is reason to touch base more often, PACT will contact the Foster Families on a monthly basis, checking that the Foster Pet Owner and Foster Family are doing well and staying in regular communication.
+After the initial foster meeting, Operation Foster is in regular contact with the Foster Family to ensure the foster pet is acclimatizing and everything is running smoothly.
+Unless there is reason to touch base more often, Operation Foster will contact the Foster Families on an occasional but regular basis, checking that the Foster Pet Owner and Foster Family are doing well.

 How do the owner and foster family keep in touch?